-5.3.1.
-Organizational Conflicts of Interest

-- a.
-Proposers' attention is directed to the conflict of interest rules set out in 23 CFR § 636, Subpart A, including 23 CFR § 636.116, which are expected to apply to this procurement to the extent that Federal funds are assumed to be used.
+- 5.3.1.
+Organizational Conflicts of Interest - a.
+Proposers' attention is directed to the conflict of interest rules set out in 2 C.C.R 601-15 Sec.
+7 and in 23 CFR § 636, Subpart A, including 23 CFR § 636.116, which are 23 CFR § 636, Subpart A is expected to apply to this procurement to the extent that Federal funds are assumed to be used.
 23 CFR § 636.103 defines an "organizational conflict of interest" as follows: - "Organizational conflict of interest means that because of other activities or relationships with other persons, a person is unable or potentially unable to render impartial assistance or advice to the owner, or the person's objectivity in performing the contract work is or might be otherwise impaired, or a person has an unfair competitive advantage." - b.
-Each Proposer shall submit to the Procuring Authorities information concerning organizational conflicts of interest as defined under 23 CFR § 636.116 and disclose all relevant facts concerning any past, present or currently planned interests that may present an organizational conflict of interest (i) at any time during the Restricted Contact Period, as soon as such conflict is discovered, and (ii) in its SOQ in accordance with Section 3.1 of the Volume 1 Requirements (which requirement may be satisfied by inclusion of a confirmation that no such organizational conflicts of interest exist in relation to such Proposer). - c.
+Each Proposer shall submit to the Procuring Authorities information concerning organizational conflicts of interest as described in 2 C.C.R.
+601-15 Sec.
+7 and as defined under 23 CFR § 636.116 and disclose all relevant facts concerning any past, present or currently planned interests that may present an organizational conflict of interest (i) at any time during the Restricted Contact Period, as soon as such conflict is discovered, and (ii) in its SOQ in accordance with Section 3.1 of the Volume 1 Requirements (which requirement may be satisfied by inclusion of a confirmation that no such organizational conflicts of interest exist in relation to such Proposer). - c.
 In order to facilitate compliance with this Section 5.3.1, Proposers may, but are not required, to submit a preliminary disclosure of potential or perceived organizational conflicts of interest (a "Preliminary Organizational Conflict of Interest Disclosure") to the Procuring Authorities for discussion and evaluation.
 Such Preliminary Organizational Conflict of Interest Disclosure (if any) should be submitted to the Procuring Authorities no later than the date specified in the Procurement Schedule using the form required for SOQ submissions under Section 3.1 of the Volume 1 Requirements, together with an explanation as to why there is a question as to the existence of, or potential for, such an organizational conflict of interest.
 The Procuring Authorities will use reasonable efforts to respond to any such submission as soon as practical in order to enable Proposer to consider such response in preparing its SOQ.
 If a Proposer becomes aware of a potential or perceived organizational conflict of interest after the deadline for submission of a Preliminary Organizational Conflict of Interest Disclosure specified in the Procurement Schedule, it may also submit such a disclosure, although the Procuring Authorities cannot commit to consider or respond to such disclosure prior to the SOQ Deadline. - d.
-During the Restricted Contact Period, each Proposer is prohibited from:
+During the Restricted Contact Period, each Proposer is prohibited from: - directly or indirectly receiving any advice relating to the Project, this RFQ or the RFP from; or - ii. including as Core Proposer Team Member or contractor, subcontractor, consultant or subconsultant to the Proposer or any Core Proposer Team Member, - any Person with an organizational conflict of interest as described in 2 C.C.R 601-15 Sec.
+7 or as defined under 23 CFR § 636.116, including: - A. Macquarie Capital; - B. Atkins; - C. Altus Group Limited; - D. Kaplan Kirsch & Rockwell LLP;